-To update your audio driver manually, you can always go to Device Manager and let Windows find the latest driver for you.
-However, sometimes Windows think the drivers are already the “latest”, then you’ll need to find the latest and correct driver online and install it into computer manually.
+To update your audio driver manually, you may always let Windows find the latest driver for you.
+However, sometimes Windows think the drivers are already the “latest”, and you’ll need to find the latest and correct driver on the manufacturer’s website and install it into computer manually.

 Before installing the new driver, you’d better right click the old driver and select Uninstall device and tick the box Delete the driver software for this device.

 If you don’t have the time, patience, or computer skills to update your audio driver manually, you can do it automatically with Driver Easy.
 Driver Easy will automatically recognize your system and find the correct driver for your device.